arielccjr/Journal2025/README.txt

         ~1: Call to Order: The chairperson calls the meeting to order, marking the official start.
         ~2: Quorum Check: A record of who is present and absent is taken (optional for smaller meetings).
         ~3: Reading and Approval of Minutes: The minutes from the last meeting are read & proved by members.
+        ~4: Reports of Officers, Boards, and Standing Committees: Matters carried over from previous meetings are discussed.
+        ~7: New Business: New topics, proposals, or motions are introduced for discussion and decision-making.
+        ~8: Announcements: Members share relevant updates, reminders, or upcoming events.
+        ~9: Adjournment: The meeting is formally closed after a motion to adjourn is passed.
+    ~RHETORIC:
         : INTRODUCTION (Exordium)
-            : NARRATION (Narratio): Presents background information and context.
+            : Ethos (Character & Credibility): Achieved through expertise, moral character, and goodwill toward the audience.
             : THESIS/MEANING: The Three Kinds of Rhetoric (Based on Purpose): WHAT IF... this is only half-true?
 DO YOU CHOOSE...
 OR... ?
                 : Deliberative (Political) Rhetoric – Concerned with future actions (e.g., laws, policies).
                 : Forensic (Judicial) Rhetoric – Concerned with past actions (e.g., guilt or innocence in legal cases).
                 : Epideictic (Ceremonial) Rhetoric – Concerned with praise or blame (e.g., speeches at events, eulogies).
-        ~4: Reports of Officers, Boards, and Standing Committees: Matters carried over from previous meetings are discussed.
-            : Ethos (Character & Credibility): Achieved through expertise, moral character, and goodwill toward the audience.
+        : NARRATION (Narratio): Presents background information and context.
+            : Pathos (Emotional Appeal): Uses vivid storytelling, analogies, and emotional triggers to influence perception and leave a lasting first impression with pathos.
         : PROOF (Confirmatio)
             : Forming Premises from Endoxa (Common Opinions), a Commonplace (Topos) for Argument : Develops logical (logos) arguments with deductive (enthymeme) and inductive reasoning (example-based proof).
-        ~7: New Business: New topics, proposals, or motions are introduced for discussion and decision-making.
-        ~8: Announcements: Members share relevant updates, reminders, or upcoming events.
-        ~9: Adjournment: The meeting is formally closed after a motion to adjourn is passed.
+        : REFUTATION:
         : CONCLUSION (Peroratio):
-            : Pathos (Emotional Appeal): Uses vivid storytelling, analogies, and emotional triggers to influence perception and leave a lasting first impression with pathos.

     ~SYNTAX-KEY-CODES: OF THE NATURAL-LANGUAGE:
         0=CONJUNCTION= AND, OR, &, /,
         1=ADVERB, 2=VERB= IS/ARE, 3=ADJECTIVE, 4=PRONOUN